madaboutcode/madaboutcode.github.com/_posts/2013-03-24-back-from-dead.md

 3. Github has a post commit hook that kicks off Jekyll which regenerates the changed/new html pages.
 4. The blog post is live!

 Commenting is handled by [Disqus](http://disqus.com/).
-Which means, I don't need the silly code that I had put in place for spam detection and avoid building all the moderation tools.
+Which means, I don't need the silly code that I had put in place for spam detection.
+Also, I can avoid building all the moderation tools.

 Now on to the coolest part of this setup - Jekyll is opensource and free, Github pages is free and Disqus is also free (atleast for my traffic volumes).
 So other than the $10/year for the domain, hosting this blog is completely free!